Commonwealth of Independent States: Founding state

-Georgia
+As of 1 June 2018, the CIS secretariat had not received a formal notice from Ukraine of its withdrawal from the CIS, a process that would take one year to complete, following notice being given.
+The CIS secretariat stated that it will continue inviting Ukraine to participate.
+Ukraine has stated that it intends to review its participation in all CIS agreements and only continue in those that are in its interests.
+On 3 May 2023, Ukraine formally withdrew from the 1992 agreement that set up the CIS Interparliamentary Assembly.
+In 2023 and 2024 Ukraine also withdrew from several agreements, including the 2001 Commonwealth of Independent States (CIS) agreement on cooperation in the provision of safety of hazardous industrial facilities, the 1996 CIS agreement on cooperation in evacuating nationals from third countries in emergencies, the 1992 Agreement between the State Parties of the Commonwealth of Independent States on social and legal guarantees of the military personnel, persons discharged from military service, and members of their families, the 1992 Agreement on the Establishment of the Council of Commanders of the Border Troops and the Agreement on the Creation of the Interstate System of Documentary Encrypted Communications of the Commonwealth of Independent States.

+Former member states

 Following the overthrow of Eduard Shevardnadze in Georgia, Georgia officially withdrew from the Council of Defense Ministers in February 2006, stating that "Georgia has taken a course to join NATO and it cannot be part of two military structures simultaneously".
 However, it remained a full member of the CIS.

-In the aftermath of the Russo-Georgian War in 2008, President Saakashvili announced during a public speech in the capital city Tbilisi that Georgia would leave the CIS and the Georgian Parliament voted unanimously on 14 August 2008 to withdraw from the regional organization.
-On 18 August 2008 the Ministry of Foreign Affairs of Georgia sent a note to the CIS Executive Committee notifying it of the aforesaid resolutions of the Parliament of Georgia and Georgia’s withdrawal from CIS.
+In the aftermath of the Russo-Georgian War in 2008, President Saakashvili announced during a public speech in the capital, Tbilisi, that Georgia would leave the CIS and the Georgian Parliament voted unanimously on 14 August 2008 to withdraw from the regional organisation.
+On 18 August 2008, the Ministry of Foreign Affairs of Georgia sent a note to the CIS Executive Committee notifying it of the aforesaid resolutions of the Parliament of Georgia and Georgia's withdrawal from CIS.
 In accordance with the CIS Charter (sec.
 1, art.
 9), Georgia's withdrawal came into effect 12 months later, on 18 August 2009.